-Steven Bochco: Brains Behind ‘LA Law’ and ‘NYPD Blue’ Dies Of Cancer
+Steven Bochco: Brains Behind ‘LA Law’ And ‘NYPD Blue’ Dies Of Cancer

 — Robert Henderson (@robjhen1_robert) April 2, 2018

-Due to his success, Steven signed a milestone deal with ABC to produce 10 television series, the Guardian reported.
+Due to his success, Steven signed a milestone deal with ABC to produce 10 television series, The Guardian reported.
 During this period, the prolific writer and hardworking producer scored other television hits with Doogie Howser, M.D. and NYPD Blue.

 NYPD Blue set another benchmark for television series.
 The cop drama was ahead of its time when it incorporated foul language and unfriendly family subject matter alongside the occasional nudity.

-Steven Bochco grew up in Manhattan, but traveled to Los Angeles after finishing college.
-The son of a painter and concert violinist, he started out writing several series at Universal studios.
-However, his big break came when he wrote the screenplay for 1972, sci-fi movie, Silent Running, according to the Daily Mail.
+Steven Bochco grew up in Manhattan but traveled to Los Angeles after finishing college.
+The son of a painter and concert violinist, he started out writing several series at Universal Studios.
+However, his big break came when he wrote the screenplay for the 1972 sci-fi movie Silent Running, according to the Daily Mail.

 Steve Bochco, the great Hill Street Blues & NYPD Blue creator, died today. @THR ran an excerpt from his great memoir about the show's crazy first year.
 Worth a read. https://t.co/HXP07IFXIj